csmiguel/hylomys_mitogenomes/README.md

 ### 2.6. removal of saturated partitions

-Raw genetic distance were plotted against Tamura and Nei (1993) corrected distances to evaluate the saturation of each partition, using a [script in R](code/4.saturation_plots.R).
+Raw genetic distances were plotted against Tamura and Nei (1993) corrected distances to evaluate the saturation of each partition, using a [script in R](code/4.saturation_plots.R).
 Distances were calculated using APE (Paradis and Schliep, 2019).
 According to the saturation plots, codon position 3 of all protein-coding genes were saturated, and, therefore, they were removed.
 So, the selected partitions were copied to a new [folder](data/intermediate/raxml/run2_unsaturated).
 These selected alignments were concatenated with AMAS.